etheleon/2017-lapaz-assembly/blast.md

-# Running BLAST from the command line to identify environmental sequnences
+# Running BLAST from the command line to identify environmental sequences

 Authored by Jin Choi for EDAMAME2015, based on a previous tutorial.
 Modified by Adina Howe.
 [EDAMAME-2015 wiki](https://github.com/edamame-course/2015-tutorials/wiki)